 However, you can inform the company if your policy also covers pathological tests and Out Patient Department (OPD) related expenses such as doctor’s consultation fee.
 In this case, you must give a heads-up to your insurance company.

 Can one person be covered under more than one group health insurance plan?

-For example, if you incur expenditure of Rs 4 lakh in treating a disease, then you can claim Rs 2 lakh from one insurer and the rest from the other.
-The same condition applies on your wife also.
+For example, if you incur an expenditure of Rs 4 lakh in treating a disease, then you can claim Rs 2 lakh from one insurer and the rest from the other.
+The same condition applies to your wife also.

 Do health insurers also provide No Claim Bonus like motor insurance providers?

-I am a Non Resident Indian (NRI).
-Can I take health insurance plan in India?
+I am a Non-Resident Indian (NRI).
+Can I take a health insurance plan in India?